AdguardTeam/KnowledgeBaseVPN/docs/miscellaneous/take-screenshot.md

 :::note

-PrtScn (Print Screen) button can be differently abbreviated on various keyboards — PrntScrn, PrtScn, PrtScr or PrtSc.
+PrtScn (Print Screen) can be differently abbreviated on various keyboards — PrntScrn, PrtScn, PrtScr or PrtSc.

 :::